technomancy/emacs-starter-kit/README.markdown

 it.
 Take a look at what happens in init.el to get started.

 Also: see the file TODO.
 Helping submit new libraries to ELPA is the easiest way to help out.
+There are two ways you can do this: either take new libraries and make them ready for ELPA, dropping them in the elpa-to-submit directory or take files that are already in elpa-to-submit, ensuring all their dependencies are correctly loaded into ELPA, and sending them to the ELPA maintainer.
+There are details at http://tromey.com/elpa/upload.html for how ELPA submission works.
 Grep the project for TODO for other things.

 Files are licensed under the same license as Emacs unless otherwise specified.
 See the file COPYING for details.